Arduino-IRremote/Arduino-IRremote/README.md

 ### Modifying library properties with Sloeber IDE
 If you are using Sloeber as your IDE, you can easily define global symbols with *Properties/Arduino/CompileOptions*.<br/>
 ![Sloeber settings](https://github.com/ArminJo/ServoEasing/blob/master/pictures/SloeberDefineSymbols.png)

-# Handling unknown Protocols
-## Disclaimer
-This library was never designed to handle long codes like the ones used by air conditioners.
-See [Recording long Infrared Remote control signals with Arduino](https://www.analysir.com/blog/2014/03/19/air-conditioners-problems-recording-long-infrared-remote-control-signals-arduino).<br/>
-The main reason is, that it was designed to fit inside MCUs with relatively low levels of resources and was intended to work as a library together with other applications which also require some resources of the MCU to operate.

-## Hints
-If you do not know which protocol your IR transmitter uses, you have several choices.
-- Use the [IRreceiveDumpV2 example](examples/IRreceiveDumpV2) to dump out the IR timing.
-You can then reproduce/send this timing with the [IRsendRawDemo example](examples/IRsendRawDemo).
-For **long codes** like from air conditioners, you can **change the length of the input buffer** in [IRremoteInt.h](src/private/IRremoteInt.h#L30).
-- If you have a bigger Arduino board at hand (> 100 kByte program space) you can try the [IRremoteDecode example](https://github.com/bengtmartensson/Arduino-DecodeIR/blob/master/examples/IRremoteDecode/IRremoteDecode.ino) of the Arduino library [DecodeIR](https://github.com/bengtmartensson/Arduino-DecodeIR).
-- Use [IrScrutinizer](http://www.harctoolbox.org/IrScrutinizer.html).
-It can automatically generate a send sketch for your protocol by exporting as "Arduino Raw".
-It supports IRremote, the old [IRLib](https://github.com/cyborg5/IRLib) and [Infrared4Arduino](https://github.com/bengtmartensson/Infrared4Arduino).
-- Use the [IRMP AllProtocol example](https://github.com/ukw100/IRMP#allprotocol-example) and you will see some serial output if the protocol is one of the 40 supported protocols.
-- To increase strength of sent output signal you can increase the current through the send diode, or use 2 diodes in series, since one IR diode requires only 1.5 volt.
-Changing `IR_SEND_DUTY_CYCLE` to 50 increases the signal current by 40%.

 ## Other IR libraries
 [Here](https://github.com/ukw100/IRMP#quick-comparison-of-4-arduino-ir-receiving-libraries) you find a **short comparison matrix** of 4 popular Arduino IR libraries.<br/>